top of page

 What We Publish:

 No limitations on genre.
-Just send us your best fiction.
+Just send us your best work.
 See our home page for a weirdly detailed example of the many genres we'll consider.
 But then again, the whole point of that list is that we'll consider pretty much anything.

-We welcome flash fiction, longer stories, hybrid, and experimental stuff you can't quite define.
+We welcome flash fiction, longer stories, CNF, hybrid, and experimental stuff you can't quite define.
 We publish a new story every two weeks.
 Help us keep our readers on their toes.

 What We Pay: